tanvirahmedmahin10/B14-A01/README.md

 Priority customer support
 ❓ FAQ

-The project also includes an FAQ section covering common questions about:
+The project includes an FAQ section covering common questions about:

 Who should attend DevConf
 Session recordings